 The above is just a snapshot of some of the main costs associated with being a landlord.
 If you’re a Nottingham based landlord we’re here to help you every step of the way.
 If you need any help or advice on anything we’ve mentioned above, then you’re in the right place.

 Give us a call on 0115 958 7791 to speak to our friendly team.
-We’re the leading letting agent in Nottingham, so you can be sure our team can help.
+We’re the leading letting agents for the Nottingham area, so you can be sure our team can help.